eg1lgfp/gilman-family-practice/content/pages/style-guide.md

 layout: page
 title: Gilman Family Practice
 subtitle: >-
-  High Quality, Modern Healthcare in a Small Setting.
-You are more than just a number to us
+  High quality, modern healthcare in a small practice setting.
+You are more than just a number to us.
+Welcome.
 ---
 ![](https://www.dropbox.com/s/4s62bienttoy9t7/Clinic_FrontView_byWG.jpg?dl=1)